caseyanderson/awavepress.com/_posts/releases/2020-02-15-Carlson-Borden-Present-Tide-by-Sargent.md

 Composed 2015 by Matt Sargent

-Recorded November 2016 in San Diego, CA by Andrew Munsey
+Recorded November 2016 in San Diego, CA by Andrew Munsey at University of California San Diego

 Mixed November 2016 - 2017 in Saugerties, NY by Matt Sargent